Happy Centennial Forsythia

 A low growing groundcover, an unusual application for a Forsythia, yellow flowers are not as abundant as on other varieties but still ornamental; spreads vigorously, makes an excellent quick groundcover

 Happy Centennial Forsythia is clothed in stunning gold bell-shaped flowers along the branches in early spring before the leaves.
 The flowers are excellent for cutting.
-It has forest green foliage throughout the season.
+It has forest green deciduous foliage.
 The serrated pointy leaves do not develop any appreciable fall colour.
-The fruit is not ornamentally significant.

 Happy Centennial Forsythia is a multi-stemmed deciduous shrub with a ground-hugging habit of growth.
 Its relatively fine texture sets it apart from other landscape plants with less refined foliage.